MayaDispeler/firewall-threat-detection/Approach.md

 | Recall | **1.00** |
 | F1 | **0.26** |

-High recall means we catch (almost) everything, even if we flag too many false positives for now.
-Future work will raise precision with richer features.
+The recall is high (1.00), which means we are catching almost all the bad things.
+For now, it is also flagging some good things as bad, but that is okay.
+Later, we will add more features to make the precision better.

-The trained model lives in `model.joblib`.
+The trained model saveds in **`model.joblib`**.

 ---

 ## 6. The dashboard
-File: **`dashboard.py`** (Streamlit)
+Code File: **`dashboard.py`** (Streamlit)

-What you can do with it:
+What and all you can do with it:

-* Filter by time (all time, last hour, 12 h, 24 h)
+* You can filter the data by time (all time, last 1 hour, 12 hours, 24 hours).
-* See pie charts for applications, URL categories, source and destination IPs
+* You can see pie charts for applications, websites, source and destination IPs.
-* View a bar‑chart time‑series of total traffic
+* See a bar chart to know the total traffic over time.
-* Scan tables of top users and categories
+* Check tables to find the top users and top website categories.
-* Compare allow vs deny/drop actions
+* You can also compare which traffic is allowed and which is blocked.

-Run it with:
+To run it, just use this command:
 ```bash
 streamlit run dashboard.py
 ```